JetBrains/intellij-sdk-docs/topics/tutorials/postfix_completion/postfix_templates.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

+<excerpt>Postfix templates implement possibility to modify or wrap the existing code in additional constructs without navigating the caret back.</excerpt>

 The IntelliJ Platform allows plugins to provide custom postfix templates specific to the supported languages, frameworks, or libraries.

 To provide custom postfix templates for an existing or custom language, register an implementation of